microsoft/azure-health-AI-services-samples/README.md

 [I want to try this sample](/samples/intelligent-dashboard-ta4H/README.md)

-## 2. Text Analytics for Health Container Async Batch Sample [TA4H - AKS]
+## 2. Text Analytics for Health Container Async sample [TA4H - AKS]

 This sample provides code examples and best practices on how to use the containerized version of Text Analytics for Health in a scalable way.
 After completing the tutorial you will have: